CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 _The Appendices_ — Includes an index, map, play-er aids, sample decks, and information for collec-tors.

 {: .note }
 > **Note:** _MELE_ is a collectible card game—each player usually has a large number of _MELE_ cards available, but only a limited number are used in any one game.
-Before each game, a player must choose the cards he will use for that game.
+Before each game, a player must choose the cards theywill use for that game.
 This process is referred to as "deck construction."
 Often deck construction is just as important (if not more important) than actual play.

 ## BRIEF PLAYER TURN SUMMARY